clayanNEU/ramp-fe-challenge/README.md

 **Expected:** In steps 6 and 8, toggled transaction kept the same value it was given in step 2 _(E.g. Social Media Ads Inc is unchecked)_

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_
+To persist a value we will look at the state, probably in useState.

 ## Submission